allynbauer/statuspanic/README.markdown

 What is StatusPanic?
 ====================
 StatusPanic is a simple PHP system for creating a way to make a [Panic](http://panic.com)-style [Status Board](http://www.panic.com/blog/2010/03/the-panic-status-board/) with as little effort as possible.
-Branched from the [original project](https://github.com/allynbauer/statuspanic), I've added twitter, rss, and github modules, as well as updated the css to slightly more modern practices.

 Configuration
 ====================